A small atrium building forms the M54's only motorway service area, acting as a pit stop on the route to Shrewsbury and

 The Department of Transport ended their involvement in new service area planning in 1992.
 With no progress having been made at Telford, the door was open to any developer to come in.
 Lord Stafford and Lanmead Limited made the planning application at Castle Farm in 1993.
 British Land Plc and Hallam Land Management were later involved.

 In 2002, Henry Boot Developments (a subsidiary of Hallam Land Management) leased the land at Castle Farm to Welcome Break on a 25 year lease.
 In 2006 the land was sold to Rockspring Property Investment Managers for £13.2m.

 The original plan had the hotel, amenity building and forecourt sales shop all in one building, arranged in an L-shape with the main part in the corner.
 This was rearranged before it was built.
 It now has a small building, anticipating low traffic levels, and may have only opened to keep competitors away.
 The corridor to the toilets is especially narrow.

 In addition to the coffee stand by the entrance, two units were provided: initially these were Burger King and a large restaurant counter.
 Next to these was a third counter, used to purchase fuel and items from Welcome Break's own-branded shop.
 In line with all other Welcome Breaks, the shop was later branded WHSmith, but it was still selling fuel and stock which was displayed all over the back of the building.

 The restaurant was eventually removed and became a large Waitrose.
 In May 2018, the WHSmith sign was taken down from sales counter and instead an un-branded 'please pay here' was used, alongside the Shell logo.
 This change made space for the introduction of The Pasty Shop, an Upper Crust brand.
-The shop is expected to be refurbished again in Spring 2023, at which point The Pasty Shop replaced with Welcome Break's The Good Bakery offering.
+The shop was refurbished again in June 2023, which saw The Pasty Shop replaced with Welcome Break's The Good Bakery offering.